apache/age/Readme.md

 1.Start window (where it checks system requirements,runtime envirnmont,distributions and many more) that is in processing in our current Age-Viewer in command prompt while it's running.
 2.Home screen should be prompt after successful checks of start window.
 3.Home screen should have list of projects, example project(for demo purpose), DBMS, Graph Apps,Developer tools etc.
-4.Design and Colour Scheme
+4.Design and Colour Schemes for the frontend part.
-5.Alignment and Scaling
+5.Alignment and Scaling of different buttons,tables and other overall pages.
-6.Responsive for all Screen Resolution 7.Language(supported?)
+6.Responsive design for all Screen Resolutions 7.Language support (i.e. English, Korean etc)
-8.Query Translation
+8.Query Translation for the processing.

 <h3 align="center">
     <a href="https://age.apache.org/age-manual/master/_static/logo.png" target="_blank">